 - Provides updates along the way in a regular fashion, adequate to the situation

-- Knows what the estimations are needed for, provides the most realistic ones, and takes extra care to communicate the likelihood of exceeding the estimation on the first signs of it
+- Knows what the estimations are needed for and takes care to provides the most realistic ones and communicates the likelihood of exceeding the estimation on the first signs of it

 - Self-reviews and self-tests both the code and the actual functionality before handing it further

-- Always asserts if in the context of a given task, the documentation needs to be updated. also backfills documentation with missing information when such a case is identified.
+- Always asserts if the context of a given task requires the documentation to be updated and backfills documentation with missing information.

 - Always RSVPs to meetings he is invited to